 This nametag is made by melting a solo cup in a 350 degree oven for 3-4 minutes.
 Place the cups on foil sprayed with Pam.
 Immediately after taking them out of the oven, pat them down to completely flatten them.
 I drilled holes later.
 The leaves are made of foam and were hot glued on to the apple.

 The children enjoy having a visor the first day of school.
-The giraffe one on the left was made from a Print Artist template and copied on index paper.
-The one on the right was purchased at a craft store and decorated by the student.
+This visor was purchased at a craft store and decorated by the student.

 Review nursery rhymes the first few weeks of school and make these TLC art projects to go with the rhymes.
-Information can be found at their website: http://www.tlclessons.com.
+Information can be found at their website.

 Traffic safety is a good topic for the first week of school.
 We practice crossing the street at the crosswalk near the school, learn about traffic signs, and make a stoplight (another TLC Art project).